Carlos Alcaraz Becomes Youngest Career Grand Slam Champion After Prevailing Over Novak Djokovic to Win Australian Open Final

 He held his serve next to improve the lead.
 Djokovic was mostly prevailing over Alcaraz in long rallies.
 On the back of Djokovic’s errors, Alcaraz won two points and was successful in holding his serve.
 While trailing 2-5, Alcaraz served to stay in the set but failed, and Djokovic ended the first set in his favor.

-Alcaraz was greatly unhappy when the officials were closing the roof of the Rod Laver Arena due to the possibility of rain, thinking it could have given some advantage to his opponent.
+Alcaraz was greatly unhappy when officials closed the roof of Rod Laver Arena due to the possibility of rain, believing it could have given his opponent an advantage.
 The roof was not fully closed, however.

 At 30-0 in the first game of the third set, they played another stunning rally, and it saw Alcaraz hit a tweener, but it went in vain.
 Momentum kept shifting in the third set, and the watchers of the game saw Alcaraz bring out several weapons to stun Nole in rallies.